 - Mulch, Mulch, Mulch: Use straw, shredded leaves, newspaper, or cardboard to line your paths and areas around plants whenever possible.
 It will reduce the weed population and hold in moisture.

-- Grow Up: When you grow pole beans, cucumbers, peas, and other vining plants up a fence or trellis it reduces your work load.
+- Grow Up: When you grow pole beans, cucumbers, peas, and other vining plants up a fence or trellis it reduces your workload.
 The harvest will be easier to reach, reducing back strain.
 The fruits are less susceptible to mold and fungus up off the ground.
 Vertical gardening will also increase your yields from a smaller space.

 - Weed ’em and Reap: Keep the garden weeded early in the season and keep the weeds from going to seed to save work later.
-There’s an old saying, ‘One year’s seeding makes seven years weeding.’
-Of course this depends on the weeds, but most produce seeds that lie dormant in the soil for many years.
+There’s an old saying, ‘One year’s seeding makes seven years of weeding.’
+Of course, this depends on the weeds, but most produce seeds that lie dormant in the soil for many years.
 And that makes it tough to keep your garden clean in the future.
 Believe me, I know!

 - Wise Watering: Supply water right at the base of your veggie plants with a drip irrigation hose or hand watering instead of using a sprinkler that waters the whole garden.
 Why water the weeds when you really want to water only your garden plants?
 Less water for the weeds means slower weed growth and less weeding!
-It also helps to prevent fungal diseases on your plants.
+It also helps to prevent fungal diseases in your plants.

 - Stop and Smell the Roses: Remember that gardening is supposed to be enjoyable.
 Put a bench in your garden so you can take breaks from the tough jobs.
-If you can plant the garden close to your porch, deck, or kitchen door you’ll find yourself out enjoying the garden, snipping herbs for dinner and picking lettuce for lunch every day.
+If you can plant the garden close to your porch, deck, or kitchen door you’ll find yourself out enjoying the garden, snipping herbs for dinner, and picking lettuce for lunch every day.
 When gardening is a relaxing part of your day you’ll spend more time on it and the rewards will outweigh the work.
-So don’t hide it way out at the back of of your lot, unless that is the only sunny spot you have.
+So don’t hide it way out at the back of your lot, unless that is the only sunny spot you have.
 When you have to spend time walking out to the garden, hauling hoses around, and trucking wheelbarrows of compost out to the ‘back 40’ you’ll feel less like gardening and more like sipping mojitos on the porch.

 Did you notice that there’s a bonus hint?
 I got carried away. 🙂